-People who feel discomfort are advised to stay indoors, close their windows, turn up the heat and turn off air conditioning, and use periods of good air quality to ventilate the house.
+Instructions: People who feel discomfort are advised to stay indoors, close their windows, turn up the heat and turn off air conditioning.
+Use periods of good air quality to ventilate the house.
 People experiencing adverse effects should be in immediate contact with their healthcare center.
-Measurements of air quality can be found on the webpage loftgaedi.is.
-The Icelandic Met Office issues forecast on its web-page and warnings if conditions change to the worse.
+Measurements of air quality can be found on the webpage www.airquality.is The Icelandic Met Office issues forecast on its web-page and warnings if conditions change to the worse.

 Three scenarios are considered most likely:

-- Large-scale subsidence of the caldera occurs, prolonging or strengthening the eruption in Holuhraun.
-In this situation, it is likely that the eruptive fissure would lengthen southwards under Dyngjujökull, resulting in a jökulhlaup (glacial outburst flood) and an ash-producing eruption.
+– Large-scale subsidence of the caldera occurs, prolonging or strengthening the eruption on Holuhraun.
+In this situation, it is likely that the eruptive fissure would lengthen southwards under Dyngjujökull, resulting in a jokulhlaup and an ash-producing eruption.
 It is also possible that eruptive fissures could develop in another location under the glacier.

 Other scenarios cannot be excluded.

-From the Icelandic Met Office: The Aviation Color Code for Bárðarbunga remains at orange and the code for Askja is green.
+From the Icelandic Met Office: The Aviation Color Code for Bárðarbunga remains at ‘orange.’